Presidential Palace, Grozny: First Chechen War

 Although Dudayev left Grozny early in the battle, the massive concrete structure of his presidential palace turned into the main Chechen stronghold in the city.
 It, together with the surrounding buildings, was fiercely defended by several hundred separatist fighters, including some of Dudayev's presidential guards and the battalion of Shamil Basayev.
 The basement under the palace became the battle headquarters of Aslan Maskhadov, the Chechen chief of staff, shared with a field hospital and an improvised prisoner-of-war camp for captured Russian soldiers.
 Sergei Kovalev (Boris Yeltsin's human rights commissioner), six other State Duma deputies, as well as several journalists and aid workers (including Viktor Popkov) were also trapped in the bunker for days following the initial Russian attack.

 The Russian forces shelled the building for nearly three weeks, scoring hundreds of direct artillery hits, including with mortars, point-blank tank fire and a particularly devastating salvo of BM-21 rockets.
 They deployed thousands of troops for some two weeks of fierce fighting that completely destroyed many of the municipal buildings and houses near the palace and reduced it to little more than a gutted shell.
 Eventually, by January 16 the Russians managed to surround the burning building on three sides (the fourth being the Sunzha River), but still failed to dislodge the defenders.

 On January 17, 1995, two enormous nine-ton bunker buster bombs were dropped, in a rare instance of the use of precision-guided munitions by the Russian Air Force in Chechnya.
 One of them penetrated the building and exploded in the underground hospital, killing at least 50–60 people including many of the prisoners; the second one, which landed just metres from Maskhadov's command post, failed to explode and Maskhadov escaped unhurt.
 After midnight on January 18, the ruined building was abandoned by the last defenders, who crossed a bridge to the other side of the river under cover of darkness, and was finally seized by the Russians the next day.

 The site was a scene of a massive peace demonstration in February 1996.
 The rally ended in bloodshed when the Russian government forces fired on the demonstrators, killing several people.
-The Russians then completely demolished the ruins soon afterwards for good.
+The Russians then completely, permanently demolished the ruins soon afterwards.

-After the wars and reconstruction
+Post-war and reconstruction

 The site where the building once stood is now the site of the Akhmat Kadyrov Square.
 With funds from the Federal Government the area has been redeveloped.
-It is now home to the Akhmad Kadyrov Mosque, the second largest in Russia.
+It is now home to the Akhmad Kadyrov Mosque, the second largest mosque in Russia.